Are you on the hunt for ways to improve your conversion rates and take your blogging game to the next level?

 Add the primary keyword to your:

-- Anchor text links, 5 -10 areas of the blog
+- Content, which includes anchor text links and 5 -10 areas of the blog

 Using good keywords is important to generate more organic traffic.

 For example, keywords such as “home insurance” and “renters insurance” may be related to a similar topic.

 However, if keywords are being used with different alt tags or search terms, the keyword will be lost and your website will not rank high in search engine result pages.

 What makes a person convert from a casual visitor to a returning visitor is the title or the home page of the website.

 Because your blog’s homepage sets the tone and value proposition for your entire website.